 - Circumstance is due to a health pandemic or natural disaster forcing closure of the high school for more than two weeks.

 If an exception to drop is approved, the student’s enrollment will be dropped, and they will not receive a transcribed grade from SPSCC.
 The student’s high school transcript will be impacted based on the local high school policies for grades.
-The student fee payment will be retained, and a refund will not be issued.

 How do I order transcripts?